math2001/math2001.github.io/content/post/bash-find.md

 #### Grouping

-Of course, you can group stuff together.
+Of course, you can group expressions together.
 Here, we find every file that finishes by `.js` or any directories.

 ```bash
 $ find \( -name "*.js" -type f \) -or -type d